Do you need a quick fix to help your uterus shrink after birth?

 It is an effective method.

-I tried this when I was pregnant but I wasn’t very good at keeping up with it.
+I tried this when I was postpartum but I wasn’t very good at keeping up with it.

 How long does it take for your postpartum uterus to shrink?